EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 a.
 Judy may send the message as long as it is not false or misleading.
 b.
 Judy may send the message only to the parents who are close personal friends.
 c.
-Judy may not send the message unless she includes the words, “Advertising Material” at the beginning and end of the message to all recipients other than close personal friends.
+Judy may not send the message unless she includes the words, “Advertising Material" at the beginning and end of the message to all recipients other than close personal friends.
 d.
 Judy may not send the message because it would be improper solicitation.

 ### Question 6.